-As part of our promise to bring you accurate and dependable forecasts that you can use to plan your day, 10/11 has instituted Severe Weather Alert Days.
+As part of our promise to bring you accurate and dependable forecasts that you can use to plan your day, 10/11 has instituted Weather Alert Days.

 Storms can pop up about any time.
 But there are times when we know in advance that dangerous weather is coming.
-When that happens, we'll trigger a Severe Weather Alert Day.
+When that happens, we'll trigger a Weather Alert Day.

 This means a majority of our viewers may be affected by dangerous weather conditions that day.

-A Severe Weather Alert Day is issued when the forecast is potentially dangerous enough to cause us to escalate our coverage.
+A Weather Alert Day is issued when the forecast is potentially dangerous enough to cause us to escalate our coverage.
 This may include tornadoes, dangerous and destructive thunderstorms, extreme heat index and dangerous wind chills.

 This is an early-alert commitment to keep you ahead of the severe weather.